 4. Is This the Right Cat for You?

-LOW: American curl cats do not have specific exercise needs in addition to those of regular cats.
+LOW: American Curls do not have specific exercise needs beyond those of regular cats.
 They are usually active and love to play with toys.
-They should be kept indoors to avoid injury or straying away from home because, again, they love their people.
+Keep yours indoors to avoid injury to them or to keep them from straying away from home.

-If you notice weight gain, it’s a good idea to have the cat checked out by a veterinarian as well as review the quality of the cat food you provide.
-Contact your veterinarian if you notice a decrease in activity or mobility; this could be a sign of a health problem.
+If you notice weight gain, it’s a good idea to have your American Curl checked out by a veterinarian.
+Contact your vet if you notice a decrease in activity or mobility, which could be a sign of a health problem.

-MEDIUM: Weekly brushing should be done for both coat varieties, although the longhaired coat may require slightly more grooming.
-Since the undercoat is light, shedding is minimal.
+MEDIUM: Brush your American Curl weekly, regardless of the coat variety — although the longhaired coat may require slightly more grooming.
+Since an American Curl’s undercoat is light, shedding is minimal.

-Cats should have their teeth cleaned daily and nails clipped as needed.
-The ears should be checked for drainage and debris; clean as needed.
-But be careful not to bend the ears too much; although they are curled, they are not soft and may not bend easily.
+Check the ears for drainage and debris, and clean them as needed.
+But be careful not to bend your American Curl’s ears too much — although the ears are curled, they are not soft and may not bend easily.

-LOW: The breed is free from defects and does not have any notable health problems other than those affecting all breeds of cats.
-The only noted possibility of a health concern is to do with the breed’s ear canals.
+LOW: This breed is free from defects and does not have any notable health problems other than those affecting all breeds of cats.

-If you choose to go to a breeder, make sure you get to know them, their facilities and beware of the warning signs that the breeder is running a kitten mill (a puppy mill, but with kittens — they do exist).
+If you go to breeders, please do your research and beware of the warning signs of a kitten mill (a puppy mill, but with kittens).